Heat Pump Troubleshooting - Common Problems and Solutions

 Caution Notes

-Heat pumps are sensitive systems with intricate parts, which require skills in order to avoid damaging the system.
-Furthermore, working around electricity always involves the risk of shock or an electrical fire.
-Be sure to shut off the power at the breaker box as well as the exterior shut-off box near the unit when heat pump troubleshooting.
+Heat pumps are sensitive systems with intricate parts that require skill to avoid damaging the system.
+Working around electricity always involves the risk of shock or an electrical fire.
+Always shut off the power at the breaker box and the exterior shut-off box near the unit when troubleshooting.
+Heat pump troubleshooting also involves exposure to refrigerant gas and other gases, which can cause allergic reactions and other side effects if exposed to for too long or inhaled.

-Have you already tried these steps and saved time and money on your heat pump troubleshooting?
-Feel free to share your comments below.
+Have you already tried these steps and successfully resolved your heat pump issues?
+Share your experiences and any additional tips in the comments below.

 All Things HVAC